Shristythapa/Shristythapa/README.md

 # 💫 About Me:

-Computer Science graduate with hands-on experience in Python, SQL, Tableau, and machine learning tools.
-Proficient in data analytics, including data cleaning, web scraping, and visualization to extract actionable insights.
-Experienced in applying machine learning techniques to solve real-world problems.
+A highly motivated Computer Science graduate with hands-on experience in machine learning, specializing in language models and building RAG pipelines.
+Proficient in Python, SQL, Tableau, and machine learning frameworks, with expertise in data preprocessing, algorithm implementation, and model evaluation to solve real-world problems.
+A proactive team player with leadership experience and a strong commitment to continuous learning, recognized with merit-based scholarships for academic excellence.

 ## 🌐 Socials: